SEESolutions-it/DpdlEngine/README.md

 * The compilation of DpdlPackets via Dpdl code definition files (ex. dpdl_PHONEBOOK.c) is available only in the registered version of Dpdl

 * The full Java API is available only in the registered Dpdl version (but Dpdl scripting API is available)

+## How to buy a full DpdlEngine license?

+If you want full DpdlEngine license with no restrictions, regular updates and support.

+Write to the following e-mail address: info@seesolutions.it